WorkflowEnviromedica

 Wild prebiotics: Nourishing your microbiome

-There are many wild prebiotic foods that help nourish the gut microbiome, but seaweed and mushrooms stand out for their profound impact on gut health.
-Let’s explore how these natural sources provide essential prebiotic compounds that support beneficial bacteria, enhance gut barrier function, and promote overall well-being.
+Many wild prebiotic foods help nourish the gut microbiome, but seaweed and mushrooms stand out for their profound impact on gut health.
+These natural sources provide essential prebiotic compounds that support beneficial bacteria, enhance gut barrier function, and promote overall well-being.

 Seaweed is a powerhouse of prebiotics, particularly fucoidans and alginates, which selectively nourish beneficial gut bacteria.
 5 Bladderwrack (Fucus vesiculosus) and wakame (Undaria pinnatifida), in particular, contain polysaccharides that enhance gut barrier integrity and support immune function.
 6 These marine superfoods also provide iodine and other trace minerals essential for thyroid and metabolic health.